datacite/blog/source/posts/our-commitment-to-posi.html.md

 ## Sustainability

 ![](/images/uploads/posi_sustainability.png "POSI Sustainability Self-Assessment")
-<center><sub><sup>POSI Sustainability Self-Assessment</sup></sub></center>
+<left><sub><sup>POSI Sustainability Self-Assessment</sup></sub></left>

 **Time-limited funds are used only for time-limited activities – day to day operations should be supported by day to day sustainable revenue sources.
 Grant dependency for funding operations makes them fragile and more easily distracted from building core infrastructure.**

 DataCite continues to make efforts to ensure that our sustainability is supported through membership fees.
 We reached an important milestone during 2020 with the approval of an updated membership model that ensures that DataCite can operate on a sustainable basis and is no longer dependent on grant funding.
 As we continue to seek opportunities to collaborate and innovate with community partners, there are occasions where DataCite will opt to participate in funded projects and in these cases allocate time based resources to these projects.
-DataCite day- to-day operations are fully supported through the membership and service fees model.
+DataCite day-to-day operations are fully supported through the membership and service fees model.

 **Goal to generate surplus – organisations which define sustainability based merely on recovering costs are brittle and stagnant.
 It is not enough to merely survive, it has to be able to adapt and change.
 To weather economic, social and technological volatility, they need financial resources beyond immediate operating costs.**